procyclinsur/Cheetsheets/istio-cheetsheet.md

 ### Mixer

-Istio Mixer is responsible for
+Istio Mixer is responsible for enforcing various policy based control methods, and processing of telemetry data.

 ## Configuration
 ### *Enable log level setting on istio-proxy*